abraunegg/onedrive/docs/USAGE.md

 Setting `webhook_enabled` to `true` enables the webhook in 'monitor' mode.
 The onedrive process will listen for incoming updates at a configurable endpoint, which defaults to `0.0.0.0:8888`.
 The `webhook_public_url` must be set to an public-facing url for Microsoft to send updates to your webhook.
 If your host is directly exposed to the Internet, the `webhook_public_url` can be set to `http://<your_host_ip>:8888/` to match the default endpoint.
 However, the recommended approach is to configure a reverse proxy like nginx.

 **Note:** A valid HTTPS certificate is required for your public-facing URL if using nginx.
+(The reverse proxy also has to support TLS 1.2!)

 For example, below is a nginx config snippet to proxy traffic into the webhook: